 The grade of street or arterial, particularly at its intersections with another street, is of prime importance in providing a safe, comfortable riding surface.
 The intersection design of two arterials shall include grades which will result in a plane surface or at least a surface which approximates a plane surface.
 Grades in excess of 3% should be avoided.
 A maximum grade of 2% is desirable.
 A vehicle traveling on either thoroughfare should be able to traverse the intersection at the design speed without discomfort.
-For intersections involving streets of different classifications, the profile of street with the lesser classification shall be adjusted to meet the profile of the street with the higher classification.
-No valleys across major thoroughfares or collectors will be allowed.
+For intersections involving streets of different classifications, the profile of street with the lesser classification.
+No valleys across major thoroughfares or collectors/commercials will be allowed.
 To accomplish a smooth transition, crossfall toward the median of one lane of each thoroughfare may be required.
 The use of storm drainage inlets in the median shall be avoided if possible.

 In drawing the grades of intersecting thoroughfares in the profile view of plan/profile sheets, profiles of all four profiles shall be shown as a continuous line through the intersection.
-All intersections where any street is classified as a collector or arterial shall be contour graded with minimum contour intervals of 0.2 feet.
+All intersections where any street is classified as a collector/commercial or arterial shall be contour graded with minimum contour intervals of 0.2 feet.